xormenter/AnnoMods/README.md

 # How to use
 - Get the mod loader https://github.com/xforce/anno1800-mod-loader
 - [Download the repository](https://github.com/xormenter/AnnoMods/releases) and place the mod folders into your anno mods folder (alternatively: use your mod manager)
+Alternatively, you can use the [iModYourAnno](https://github.com/anno-mods/iModYourAnno) Mod Manager.

 ## Industrialized Low Tier Production